nyura123/firebase-nest/README.md

 # Usage

-1. `npm install firebase-nest --save`
+1. `npm install firebase firebase-nest --save`

 1. Initialize the subscriber - generally should be a global/singleton